Your Privacy Rights as a COX Customer and Related Information

 You have a right, and we have a duty, under federal law, to protect the confidentiality of CPNI.
 Cox does not sell your CPNI, and your CPNI will not be disclosed to third parties outside of Cox and our affiliates, agents, joint venture partners, vendors, and independent contractors, except as required by law or detailed here.

 We may use your telephone CPNI to offer you our communications-related products or services that may enhance products or services to which you already subscribe.
 Unless you tell us otherwise within thirty (30) days of your first receipt of this CPNI notice, we may also use your telephone CPNI to offer you communications-related products or services that are outside of the same category of Subscription Services to which you already subscribe.
-You can grant, restrict, or withdraw the right for us to use your CPNI for these marketing purposes at any time by visiting the Privacy Preferences webpage in My Account.
+You can grant, restrict, or withdraw the right for us to use your CPNI for these marketing purposes at any time at https://www.cox.com/privacyrequest.
 When you contact us, we may ask for your consent to use your CPNI in marketing our services to you at that time.
 This consent applies only for the duration of the call or Internet session.
 We will not use your CPNI for any other marketing purposes without your permission.
 Restricting our use of your CPNI will not affect your Subscription Services.
+If you previously contacted us to approve or deny our use of your CPNI, we will continue to honor your request and you do not need to contact us again.